 He’s one of those individuals that teaches regular users like you and me about what Google expects from websites and how the Google search engine works.

 Matt Cutts’ blog is hosted on the WordPress platform.
 He did say that Blogger is ideal for novice users because it is simple to get started.
-He thinks it’s great for casual blogging.
+However, he thinks it’s great for casual blogging.

 In terms of SEO benefits, Blogger outperforms WordPress.
-With the default installation, both are almost the same.
+However, with the default installation, both are almost the same.

 The default WordPress installation is not SEO-friendly.
 However, you can always make your WordPress blog SEO-friendly by using numerous accessible plugins.